How to Stop Your Spouse From Bringing Up the Past

 1. They don’t want to be wrong

 When the argument turns into a battlefield over who is right and who is wrong, the past can be used as ammunition.
-Past mistakes of someone can be employed to fortify other’s position of righteousness.
+When your partner brings up your past mistakes intentionally, it could be a defense tactic.
+Past mistakes of someone can be employed to fortify another’s position of righteousness.

-When fighting turns to be about being right or wrong, your partner may come out as the winner, but your relationships won’t.
+When fighting turns out to be about being right or wrong, your partner may come out as the winner, but your relationship won’t.

 2. There are things not yet forgiven